jonathanbossenger/block-theme-course/module-06/block-patterns-summary.md

-# Custom Fonts Summary
+# Block Patterns Summary

-Congratulations, you've successfully added a custom font to your block theme.
+Congratulations, you've successfully added a custom pattern to your block theme.

 In this module you learned:

-- How to add a custom font to your block theme
+- How to register a custom pattern using the patterns directory
-- How to register the font in your theme's `theme.json` file
+- How to register a custom pattern in PHP
-- How to apply the font to your theme's global styles or block level styles
+- How to include a pattern in you theme templates

 Please complete the quiz for this module before continuing to the next one.